 Program - Evanston

-Day of ServiceSaturday, January 18, 8:30 AM to 2:00 PM
+Day of ServiceSaturday, January 17, 2015 • 8:30 AM to 1:00 PM

 Northwestern students will engage in a variety of service projects throughout Evanston and Chicago area.
 During lunch students will have the opportunity to reflect over their experience.
-Sign up for the Day of Service.
+Sign up for Day of Service.

 CPS students will come to Northwestern to enjoy a full day of arts, crafts and discussion about the legacy of Dr. Martin Luther King, Jr.

-Staged Reading of "Mogadishu"
+MLK Staged Reading of "The Gift Horse"

 Alice Millar Chapel (1870 Sheridan Rd.)